Interfaces

 /**

-* @member limit - The limit is exceeded if the tracked value is greater than this over the provided period
+* @member limit - The limit is exceeded if the tracked value is greater than set value over the provided period (if applicable)

 */